The world of office data security is constantly evolving.

 Ready to boost your company's print strategy?
 Download our FREE Print Security Checklist!

-Every day, it seems like we hear a new story about a big-name corporation or successful business owner falling victim to a major cyberattack.
+Every day, we hear a new story about a big-name corporation or successful business owner falling victim to a major cyberattack.
 These stories send chills up our spines.
 If it happened to them, couldn’t it happen to us too?

-Unfortunately, the answer is yes.
+Unfortunately, yes.
 As hackers and online criminals evolve to become savvier than ever before, they’re also learning new ways to sneak into our computer networks—and our company’s printers are no exception.

 But don’t let the threat of printer cyberattack keep you frozen in fear.
 Today, there are more ways than ever to protect and secure every print device in your office and keep them safe for good.